 Dr Nehad Khanfar obtained his PhD in the UK in Comparative Contract Law (mainly English and Islamic) before starting to lecture at An-Najah Law School, Palestine, in 2010.
-In 2011, he moved to London and began lecturing at the Islamic College-Middlesex University.
+In 2011, he moved to London and began lecturing at the Islamic College for Advanced Studies.
 He also holds an MA degree in Planning & Political Development from An-Najah University and a BA in Law from An-Najah University, Palestine.

 In addition to teaching comparative private law, Nehad has developed an interdisciplinary academic interest in Islamic family law, Islamic finance and economics, Islam and politics, research methodology, and Muslim social and political thoughts.
 His academic publications have focused on comparative Islamic finance from a legal point of view.
 He is a strong believer in the need for an active and open discussion on developing a modern understanding of Islamic texts to fit contemporary needs, especially from legal aspects.